tsatsarisg/go-fit/README.md

 Suggested improvements / next steps:

 - Add more tests (handlers + store integration tests using a test container or docker-compose).
-- Add graceful shutdown handling in `main.go` (if not already present).
+- Add graceful shutdown handling in `main.go` (the current implementation starts the server and logs fatal on error).
-- Add clearer configuration handling (e.g., a config struct and environment parsing library).
+- Improve configuration handling (e.g., a config struct, environment parsing, or use of `github.com/joho/godotenv`).

-## Contributing

-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feat/your-feature`.
-3. Implement and test your changes.
-4. Open a pull request with a description of the changes.

 ## License